liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/05-using-lcs.markdown

 contains all the information the client needs to connect to that environment on LCS.
 It's important to note that each environment can have only one token file.
 You should also use caution when distributing it.
 Anyone with the token file can use it to connect to your environment.
-You should also use caution when regenerating or otherwise removing a token file from LCS.
+Also, be careful when regenerating or otherwise removing a token file from LCS.
 When this is done, clients using the file can't connect until receiving the new file.
 The only alternative is to use the administrator's own credentials to manually connect the client.
 Once the client reconnects, it's once again linked to the client's existing archive data in LCS.

 So why bother with environment tokens at all?
 Besides the benefit of simplifying the setup process for your users, using environment tokens is valuable in